NWChemEx/PluginPlay/docs/source/background/overview.rst

 The background section of the PluginPlay documentation is extensive.
 This is because PluginPlay is targeted at scientific research software and thus it is important to understand the scientific merits of PluginPlay and how it relates to other software.
-That said most users can safely ignore most of the content in the background section, this overview page is designed to give you the essentials in about a 5 minute read.
+That said, most users can safely ignore most of the content in the background section, and this overview page is designed to give you the essentials in about a 5 minute read.

 *******************